Je danse, J’apprends

 As is my habit with this composition overall, this part will open with the percussionist leading the charge, but this time with the selected soft snare drum.
 Since that instrument has no variable pitch, the introduction references rhythmic “themes” which appear scattered through the entire movement.

-This part is relatively short (about 2 1/2 minutes), as will be all the dances in the suite except the first.
-The short vignette is in ABAB song form, though the B section isn’t that long.
+This dance is relatively short (about 2 1/2 minutes), in ABAB song form, though the B section isn’t that long.
 I’ve built the piece using lots of pieces and parts — there is no melody per se, and the tonality moves, as is my habit, by intervals rather than progressions.

 Go to Dance #3: Gavotte